gtnao/github_deep_blame_mcp/README.md

 - `owner`: The owner (user or organization) of the repository
 - `repo`: The name of the repository
 - `path`: The path to the file in the repository
+- `ignoreDependabot`: Whether to ignore PRs created by Dependabot (default: true)

 ## How It Works